EPCCed/archer2-cpp/lectures/loops-containers/README.md

 Implement, in a new header/implementation pair of files (`map_ex.hpp`/`.cpp`), a function (`AddWord`) that adds a string to a `std::map` as the key, the value being the length of the string.
+Note: Copy your completed `vector_ex.cpp`/`.hpp` files from part 1.

 You will want to find the documentatation for `map` on https://en.cppreference.com/